Where am I?

 You can expect a welcoming atmosphere, lively music, readings from Scripture, a short preaching, Eucharist, and prayer at our liturgies.

 *Please note that no liturgy is offered Sunday nights when the University is closed on the following Monday and during the summer months.
-Contact the Director of Campus Ministry if you would like a copy of the liturgical schedule.

 We understand that our campus offerings might not fit into your schedule, nor fit your particular spiritual flavor.
 We are happy to point you to off campus faith communities.